If you are thinking about applying to The University of Tennessee, the application fee is $50.

 |Standardized Test Scores||Important|

-To apply, all applicants to The University of Tennessee must submit the following items.
-Double check with The University of Tennessee's admissions department to confirm all application materials and requirements.
+To apply to The University of Tennessee, all applicants must submit the following items.
+Check in with The University of Tennessee's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|